 Disruption is a common denominator among factors driving business growth and innovation today.
-Yet, disruption also creates opportunity, and the fintech sector has demonstrated agility and a pace of invention over the past two years that has helped many other industries adapt to change.
+Yet, disruption also creates opportunity, and the fintech sector has demonstrated agility and a pace of invention over the past several years that has helped many other industries adapt to change.
 B2B digital payment processing is one area of priority in the current wave of corporate digital transformation, and, according to a recent study, has resulted in higher customer satisfaction and value for many of the businesses embracing it.

 Fintech is creating business value through digital disruption

-The COVID-19 pandemic accelerated many economic, societal, political, and technological shifts for businesses in all industries and across all geographies.
+COVID accelerated many economic, societal, political, and technological shifts for businesses in all industries and across all geographies.
 More than anything else, the pandemic highlighted the need for agility and demonstrated how companies that can adapt to the increasingly urgent shifts in supply chains, consumer preference, and employee satisfaction are able to build muscle and stay resilient in the face of future disruptions.

 B2B digital payments, and the technologies that make them possible, are among the many business processes that have been automated as a result of this massive wave of business transformation.
 The widespread adoption of remote working, for example, exposed the inertia of companies who still relied on paper processes, which in some cases have become not just inefficient but largely impossible to maintain.
 According to “Digital Payments Tipping Point,” a joint study from WEX and The Economist Group, companies that have pursued payments innovation, by contrast, appear to be adapting more easily to the new normal of work-from-home.